The 6-day workout split is an intense training program that breaks down your weekly training into individual sessions over six days.

 The 6-day workout routine is also suitable for weight loss and improving body composition.

-Research has proven that performing exercise for a longer duration than the recommended 150 minutes per week can be more effective at helping you achieve your weight loss goals .
+Research published in Diabetes Spectrum has proven that performing exercise for a longer duration than the recommended 150 minutes per week can be more effective at helping you achieve your weight loss goals .

 “More vigorous forms of exercise, such as strength training, can help you build muscle.
 As your strength and endurance improves, you're able to put more work into your workouts, increasing the calorie burn as the intensity goes up.”

 - Gabby Landsverk, Nutrition & Fitness Reporter

 Establishing a 6-day workout split is an effective way to get into the habit of working out regularly.

 Beyond physical benefits, exercise can boost your mental health by reducing negative mood and improving cognitive function, according to the Primary Care Companion to the Journal of Clinical Psychiatry .